scds/2022-grevents/DigitalActivism.md

 Adrianna Michell analyzed the Twitter hashtag #PaidSickDaysSaveLives, where workers in Ontario, Canada, expressed concerns over government sick leave policies amidst the early months of the COVID-19 pandemic.
 Emma Croll-Baehre examined how twin content creators across diverse platforms articulate and mediate their digital selves and lives.
 Jess Rauchberg explored the communicative strategies that censored or "shadowbanned" disabled TikTok and Instagram Creators rely upon for platform engagement.
 Special guest Professor Jessalynn Keller (Communication, Media, and Film, University of Calgary) then joined the session for a formal response to the Graduate Residents' presentations.

-## Watch a Recording of the Panel
+## Watch a Recording of the Graduate Resident Panel

 <iframe height="480" width="853" allowfullscreen frameborder=0 src="https://echo360.ca/media/4378b2ec-7d0c-4632-a1e4-5a8076a494da/public?autoplay=false&automute=false"></iframe>

 View the original [here](https://echo360.ca/media/4378b2ec-7d0c-4632-a1e4-5a8076a494da/public).

-## Looking Back to Go Forward: Histories of Oppositional Feminist Politics & the Internet: A Guest Lecture by Dr. Jessalynn Keller
+## II.
+Looking Back to Go Forward: Histories of Oppositional Feminist Politics & the Internet: A Guest Lecture by Dr. Jessalynn Keller

 <img src="assets/img/Keller.jpg" alt="Workshop Title Slide" width="720">